Illiterate to author: Aging South Koreans embrace written word after being deprived of opportunities in youth | The Japan Times

 SUNCHEON, SOUTH KOREA - Hyper-wired South Korea is the world’s 11th-largest economy, one of its most technologically advanced countries, and the first to launch a nationwide 5G network.

-But that is a relatively recent transformation.
-At the other end of the spectrum, many of its elderly are illiterate.
+But that is a relatively recent transformation and at the other end of the spectrum, many of its elderly are illiterate.

-Now some are finally learning to read and write, decades after their contemporaries — and some are even becoming published authors.
+Now some are finally learning to read and write, decades after their contemporaries — and even becoming published authors.

 According to a 2017 study by the National Institute for Lifelong Education, 67.7 percent of South Koreans age 80 or older were unable to read or write.

-The phenomenon is significantly more pronounced among women — Korea has been a patriarchal society for centuries, and many families kept girls from school even into the mid-20th century, when the country began its rapid industrialization.
+The phenomenon is significantly more pronounced among women — Korea has been a patriarchal society for centuries and many families kept girls from school even into the mid-20th century, as the country began its rapid industrialization.

 “My grandmother used to say a woman with knowledge always ends up rebellious,” said Jang Seon-ja, 75, at a library in Suncheon.
 “So she forbade me from school.”

-It is a marked contrast from the present day, when families put enormous emphasis on education and when children — both boys and girls — study for long hours, including extra after-school classes, in a high-pressure contest for the best possible opportunities.
+It is a marked contrast from the present day, when families put enormous emphasis on education and children — whether boys or girls — study for long hours, including extra after-school classes, in a high-pressure contest for the best possible opportunities.

-Jang is one of 20 grandmothers in a writing class at the library in Suncheon, 200 miles (320 kilometers) southeast of Seoul.
+Jang is one of 20 grandmothers in a writing class at the library in Suncheon, 320 kilometers (200 miles) southeast of Seoul.

 Sitting in rows with pencils in their hands, the gray-haired women — from 57 to 89 years old — summon recollections of their mothers and try to put them into words.

-Since the program began three years ago, they have co-written a collection of memoirs titled “We Didn’t Know How to Write, But We Knew How to Live,” which conveys stories that bear witness to their country’s historical turmoil.
+Since the program began three years ago they have co-written a collection of memoirs entitled “We didn’t know how to write, but we knew how to live,” which conveys stories that bear witness to their country’s historical turmoil.

 More than 7,000 copies have been sold since it was published in February, said library director Na Ok-hyeon, who is seeking an English-language publication and has taken three of the authors on a tour of the U.S.